 Are you still carrying out repairs?

 Yes.
-Since March we’ve continued to carry out emergency repairs.
-From 8 June we’ll start carrying out other repairs in residents’ homes.
+Throughout lockdown we continued to carry out emergency repairs and since June 2020 we've been carrying out other repairs in residents’ homes.

 What should I do if I need something repaired?

 If you need to report a new repair, we ask you to do this through MyCuro, our secure customer portal.
 It’s easy to register and you can access live information about your account and report non-emergency repairs 24/7.

 If your repair is an emergency, please call us in the usual way on 01225 366000.

 What do you class as an emergency repair?